sudeeprp/default-coding/modeling-needed-capabilities.md

 `Exercise: Make a representation of customer need`

 The customer needs
-- count record per day of week
+- visit-count-records per day of week
 - what visitors are buying
 - well maintained inventory

 for ensuring well-stocked store with fresh supplies

+---

 The customer needs